AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-streams.md

    - Description &ndash; **SDS Stream used by My OCS**
    - Type ID &ndash; **MyOCS.PumpState**

     Note: Leave the Name field blank.
-By default, it will take the value of the Stream Id.
+By default, it will take the value of the Stream ID.

 1. Click **Save**.